HIV/AIDS public health campaigns in Italy: Francesco De Lorenzo

 When Italy's Minister of Health changed from Donat Cattin to Francesco De Lorenzo in mid 1989, the official attitudes of the Ministry towards the HIV/AIDS epidemic changed as well.
-A new series of public health commercials for television were produced.
+A new series of public health commercials for television was produced.
 These commercials provided the Italian public with clear and direct information about the prevention of transmission of HIV.
 A particular commercial shows a man and woman moving around each other, while a narrator explains that HIV/AIDS is not transmitted by kissing, shaking hands or sharing silverware.
 The narrator continues to say that the infection is instead transmitted through sexual intercourse with a partner that already has the infection, and so it is best to avoid intercourse with unknown partners—but if intercourse is to occur, it is best to use a condom.
 The narrator also explains that HIV is transmitted through infected blood, and so one should not use contaminated needles.
 This commercial, produced under the auspices of De Lorenzo, was clear and informative.
 It did not veer from the use of the word “condom,” a word that would soon become taboo in discussing the epidemic in Italy.